Simona7-code/Computational_linguistic_2-course_project__2023/README.md

 - IronITA.ipynb --> contains the implementation of the first three project requests;

-- IronITA_BERT.ipynb --> contains the implementation of a classifier based on a neural language model, ie the latest project request; the file read to create it is dataset_ironita_2018.csv (contained in Dataset); consider changing the reading path in the case of local execution, as the one present in the file was executed on Google Colab and was read directly from the path on Google Drive;
+- IronITA_BERT.ipynb --> contains the implementation of a classifier based on a neural language model, ie the latest project request;

 - Relazione_544298.pdf --> project report;